-Following the hiring of the Company's current Chief Executive Officer in the third quarter of 2021, the Company initiated a strategic review of their product development strategy, as they focus on creating value within the electric vehicle, last-mile delivery, and smart payload and enabling infrastructure markets.
-In connection with the strategic review, the Company canceled development of its planned next-generation three-wheeled high speed vehicle.
+Following the hiring of our former Chief Executive Officer in the third quarter of 2021, we initiated a strategic review of our product development strategy, as we focus on creating value within the electric vehicle, last-mile delivery, smart payload and enabling infrastructure markets.
+In connection with our strategic review, we have cancelled all material research and development activity and expenditures, associated with our planned next-generation three-wheeled high speed vehicle.